CRM

 Where this shows up

-Use one main system for the core work.
+Use one trusted place for the important work.
 Connect the rest around it.

-Make one system the hub, not another app in the pile.
+Make one place the hub, not another app in the pile.

 - Reduce re-entry between systems.